Get

 Conclusion

 Cats are wonderful, zany, and loving members of our families that we often need time to figure out.
-A visit to your vet might be in order; vets can provide advice if you are concerned about any behavioral issues.
+A visit to the vet might be in order; vets can provide advice if you are concerned about any behavioral issues.

 You’ll also need to spend some time understanding your cat’s body language.
 The more you know your cat, the easier it will be for you to figure them out.
 Lots of love and attention (but not too much!) should help protect your feet, which will make you both much happier at the end of the day.